Frequently Asked Questions….

 Yes!
 Click on “Get Library Card,” in the upper right hand corner of our website.
 You will be able to fill out an online registration card to instantly receive a temporary Library card, which will give you access to select digital resources.

-Where can I check for updates regarding when the Library will reopen, Library services, etc?
+Where can I check for updates regarding Library services, hours, etc?